 If you’re in the market for a backpacking tent, you’ll probably notice that designs are categorized as “freestanding” or “non-freestanding.”
-But what do these words mean, and how do you know which style is right for you?
-Below we break down the major differences between these two types of tents and shelters, including weather protection, ventilation, weight, interior space, set-up, and more.
+But what do these designations mean, and how do you know which style is right for you?
+Below we break down the major differences between these two types of tents and shelters, including weather protection, ventilation, weight, interior space, setup, and more.
 And for a look at all our top picks in one place, see our article on the best backpacking tents.

-Freestanding tents function just as their name implies: the tent bodies can hold their shape on their own without needing to be staked out.
+Freestanding tents function just as their name implies: The tent bodies can hold their shape on their own without needing to be staked out.
 These designs receive their support from included tent poles and can be picked up and moved around camp without going limp.
 Freestanding tents, like the popular Big Agnes Copper Spur HV UL2, typically come with a separate rainfly (meaning they’re double-walled), but some models feature a waterproof, single-wall design.
-In general, freestanding builds are the most popular style among campers and traditional backpackers due to their easy set-up, impressive weather protection, and good overall livability.
+In general, freestanding builds are the most popular style among campers and traditional backpackers due to their easy setup, impressive weather protection, and good overall livability.

 That said, it’s important to note that while freestanding tents don’t need to be staked out to hold their shape, stakes are always a good idea.
 Why?
 In short, a tent should always be staked taut (or somehow anchored down) to maximize the floor plan and ensure the best protection from wind and rain.
-Further, most rain flies must be staked out in order to create vestibule space for your gear and sufficiently shed moisture.
+Further, most rainflies must be staked out in order to create vestibule space for your gear and sufficiently shed moisture.

 Unlike freestanding models, non-freestanding tents require staking out to keep their shape.
-To set up, non-freestanding tents are first staked out and then typically propped up with trekking poles (some like the Tarptent Double Rainbow use a single tent pole instead).
+To set up, non-freestanding tents are first staked out and then typically propped up with trekking poles (some, like the Tarptent Double Rainbow, use a single tent pole instead).
 They are most often single-wall designs that prioritize a low weight and packed size over comfort, convenience, and livable space.
 Because of this, non-freestanding models are very popular among experienced backcountry-goers and the ultralight crowd.

 Semi-freestanding tents are not as common as true freestanding and non-freestanding structures, but we’d be remiss not to mention them here.
-These models, like the REI Co-op Quarter Dome SL 2, have an included pole structure that keeps them upright, but part of the body still needs to be staked out in order for the tent to reach its full size and create a rigid frame all around.
+These models, like the REI Co-op Flash Air 2, have an included pole structure that keeps them upright, but part of the body still needs to be staked out in order for the tent to reach its full size and create a rigid frame all around.
 Because they come with poles, manufacturers and retailers will sometimes lump semi-freestanding tents in with freestanding designs, and we do the same below.
-However, the distinction is an important one: these hybrid models can be an effective middle ground, balancing the headroom and weather protection of freestanding tents with the low weight and smaller packed size of non-freestanding shelters.
+However, the distinction is an important one: These hybrid models can be an effective middle ground, balancing the headroom and weather protection of freestanding tents with the low weight and smaller packed size of non-freestanding shelters.

 Freestanding tents get the edge when it comes to weather protection for two main reasons.
 First, in windy weather, a tent with a dedicated pole structure that’s not dependent on stakes is slightly stronger than a tent propped up with tensioned trekking poles.
-While non-freestanding tents generally are very impressive in their ability to withstand heavy winds, there’s simply more that can go wrong in strong gusts: a stake could come out, a guyline could break, or a pole could lose tension and collapse.
+While non-freestanding tents generally are very impressive in their ability to withstand heavy winds, there’s simply more that can go wrong in strong gusts: A stake could come out, a guyline could break, or a pole could lose tension and collapse.

 The second consideration is that freestanding tents are traditionally double-wall designs, whereas non-freestanding tents are most often single-walled.
-This means that with a freestanding tent, you get one extra layer of separation between you and the elements—imagine wearing a rain jacket against bare skin vs. with a baselayer underneath.
+This means that with a freestanding tent, you get one extra layer of separation between you and the elements—imagine the difference between wearing a rain jacket against bare skin vs. with a baselayer underneath.
 However, it’s important to note that not all freestanding tents are double-walled—the Black Diamond Firstlight is a notable exception.
 Similarly, there are some non-freestanding tents with double-wall constructions (such as the Tarptent StratoSpire Li).
 But in general, this rule holds true for most of the market.